okteto/okteto/README.md

 CLI-Only supports the [dev section](https://www.okteto.com/docs/reference/okteto-manifest/#dev-object-optional) of the Okteto Manifest.

-We have getting started guides for the CLI-Only mode following languages:
+We have getting started guides for the CLI-Only mode for the following languages:

 - [ASP.NET](samples/aspnetcore)
 - [Golang](samples/golang)